-LOOKED AFTER CHILDREN
+CHILDREN LOOKED AFTER

 The most common reason for children becoming looked after is as a result of abuse or neglect.
-The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
+The school ensures that staff have the necessary skills and understanding to keep Children Looked After (CLA) safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the Trust looking after the child.
 The DT has details of the child's social worker.